robodair/oldblog-robodair.github.io/_posts/2016-9-22-raspberrypi-native-dmx-twitter-moodlighting-part-1.md

 ### MAX RS485
 <img style="width:50%;" src="/images/rpi-dmx/MAX-RS845.jpg">

-I had quite a bit of help here - the pointer to use a MAX RS485 came from Jonathan Andrews [post](http://www.jonshouse.co.uk/rpidmx512.cgi) where he's bit-bashing the gpio using Direct Memory Access.
+I had quite a bit of help here - the pointer to use a MAX RS485 came from Jonathan Andrews [post](http://www.jonshouse.co.uk/rpidmx512.cgi) where he's bit-bashing the GPIO using Direct Memory Access.

 Why do we need to use a chip at all?
 Well DMX uses [RS485 Differential Signalling](https://en.wikipedia.org/wiki/RS-485) which is essentially two mirrored waveforms, and the Pi can't output that.
 But as Jon shows, you can use a MAX RS485 to get the right DMX signal - provided you can get a pin on the Pi to output the base signal at pretty close to the right rate.